-A part of Leicester for ten years, Pink Pigeon continues the weighing theme – but this time it’s for vintage clothes.
-Head upstairs and rummage around for the clothing you want then – get this – pay for it by weight.
+A part of Leicester for more than ten years, Pink Pigeon continues the weighing theme – but this time it’s for vintage clothes.
+Head upstairs and then get clothing you want then – get this – pay for it by weight.
 It’s £15 per kilo.
+There's more rummaging to be done than the middle of Lidl.
 What’s not to love about that?
 We told you Leicester has its shopping quirks.

 Ye Olde Sweet Shoppe, Hotel Street